aaronshaf/panda-ui/README.md

-Panda UI is a set of stylesheets and web components in the likeness (and based on the work of) [InstUI](https://github.com/instructure/instructure-ui).
+Panda UI is an experimental set of stylesheets and web components in the likeness (and based on the work of) [InstUI](https://github.com/instructure/instructure-ui).

-Status: Proof of concept made during a hackweek.

 ## Global stylesheets